Distributed-Validators-Synctems/Validator-School/README.md

 ### The practical side of validation
 1. Rent a server (workshop)
 2. Prepare a server for running of node (workshop)
+3. Launching a validator on the test-net (workshop)
-3. Launching a validator on the main-net of a real blockchain project (workshop)
+4. Launching a validator on the main-net of a real blockchain project (workshop)

 ### Additional Workshops
 1. Understanding GitHub